 How does this fit into Kernel?¶

 What this means for our networked species remains an open question.
 One thing seems clear: it is an upgrade the likes of which is only seen once in an age.
-You'll need to recall the arguments made in value and incentives to understand the design rationale for these next few scenes of the human story.
+You'll need to recall the arguments made in value and incentives to understand the design rationale for these next few scenes of the human story.Brief¶

-In particular, we claimed that - with blockchains - the best way to protect free speech is to price it correctly.
-We don't enforce "the good" by legal fiat and deal with exceptions like libel and hate speech through human interpretation and violent enforcement; we define what is "bad" and set a price on it such that malicious expression is provably more expensive than its potential effects.
-Eth2 extends this idea greatly: it is our generation's elder game of economic penalties.Brief¶
+When discussing money and speech, we claimed that - with blockchains - the best way to protect free speech is to price it correctly.
+We don't enforce "the good" by legal fiat and deal with exceptions like libel and hate speech through human interpretation and violent enforcement; we define what is "bad" and set a price on it such that malicious expression provably costs more than what may be gained from it.
+Ethereum 2.0 extends this idea greatly: it is our generation's elder game of economic penalties.

 Sufficiency: it should be possible to build any class of applications on top of the protocol.